 Because management is responsible for the performance of IT processes they also require an objective and high quality standards from their IT operations.
 With the in-depth knowledge of IT systems, IT auditors are able to perform tailor made audits and assessments in which risks are identified.
 To reduce these identified risks IT auditors play a crucial role in providing management with key recommendations that aim to help improve the overall quality and performance of IT systems.
 In short, IT auditing is becoming increasingly important.

-The main objective of this workshop is to familiarize participants with the underlying principles and standards, methodology and stages of IT audit execution.
+The main objective of this workshop was to familiarize participants with the underlying principles and standards, methodology and stages of IT audit execution.

 - Important IT knowledge for IT auditors